The Lady Slavey: Synopsis

 Based on the story of Cinderella, Irishman Major O'Neill (Robert Pateman) is faced with bankruptcy and financial ruin after running up large milliners bills for his daughters Maud (Adelaide Astor) and Beatrice (Blanche Barnett).
-In an attempt to stave off this disaster, with the assistance of Flo Honeydew (Jennie McNulty) he attempts to marry off his youngest daughter Phyllis (May Yohé) - the slavey of the title (Note: "Slavey" is slang for a household servant, or a person that does does menial work.) - to a rich man she doesn't love.
+In an attempt to stave off this disaster, with the assistance of Flo Honeydew (Jennie McNulty) he attempts to marry off his youngest daughter Phyllis (May Yohé) - the slavey of the title (Note: "Slavey" is slang for a household servant, or a person that does menial work.) - to a rich man she doesn't love.
 Phyllis loves Vincent A. Evelyn (Henry Beaumont).
 She, assisted by Roberts, a Sheriff's Officer (Charles Danby) is determined to avoid this fate.
 Roberts enters disguised as an American millionaire to thwart the plan.
 All ends well and Phyllis is united with her true love.